HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 ![](images/swagger.png?raw=true)

-The service provides three resources:
+The service provides two resources:
 1. GET /providers - Query the currently registered providers
-2. GET /applications - Get the list of applications of ASoC or ASE using the service.
-3. POST & GET /issues/pushjobs - Submit and get the results from a "Push Job" that takes a set of Issues from AppScan and creates associated issues in JIRA.
+2. POST & GET /issues/pushjobs - Submit and get the results from a "Push Job" that takes a set of Issues from AppScan and creates associated issues in JIRA.

 To confirm the service request status, expand the "GET /providers" API and click the "Try It out!" button.
 ![](images/tryitout.png?raw=true)

+Following providers are registered:
+1. Jira Provider
+2. RTC PRovider
+3. VSTS Provider
-There are two providers registered: The JIRA Provider and a Sample Provider that is present to demonstrate the ease with which other providers can be added to the system.
+A Sample Provider is also present to demonstrate the ease with which other providers can be added to the system.
 ![](images/providers.png?raw=true)

-Input the details of the following fields and invoke GET /applications API.
- - appscanProvider: The provider of Appscan product.
-For Appscan Enterprise it is ASE and for Appscan on Cloud it is ASOC.
-If this field is left blank, ASOC is considered by default.
-- url, apikeyid, apikeysecret: information required to authenticate with the AppScan REST APIs.
-- tag: optional field and applicable only for ASE.
-If provided, this API will fetch the applications containing this tag.

 Before we start submitting jobs, let's take a look at the end goal: An automatically submitted JIRA issue with fields filled in from AppScan:
 ![](images/jirabug.png?raw=true)